PeppeMir/CRM_Service_API/README.md

 The aim of this project is the development of a simple, secure REST API that can be easily used for CRM service purposes.

+The application stores users and customers.
+To each user is assigned a role, that can be either ADMIN or USER.
+All the users must be authenticated to have access to the API exposed by the server.
+In particular, administrators have unlimited access, while simple users do not have access to the ```/user/**``` part, i.e. they cannot create and manipulate users.
+Customer can also upload a picture with .jpeg or .png format.

+The application starts with the two roles ADMIN and USER already present in the database, together with the admin user.

 ## Deployment and run of the project

 If you want deploy and run the project on your local machine, continue reading this session.
 These manual steps can be simplified by checking out the project directly in your IDE.